RhodriJ9/DynamicForm/README.md

 Internationalization will be provided at the highest-level during the field definitions, which will pass down into the dynamic form.
 Reactivity for the field definitions will be required to allow the languages properties such as label and validation messages to be changed dynamically.

+## Notes

+- The field label is rendered as HTML.
+This should be avoided where possible, but as the labels are not user-generated XSS attack should not be possible and this will allow us to render links into the label.
+A use case for this would be linked to the T&Cs from a checkbox.

 ## Setting up the Project

 ### 1. Install the dependancies